This is the third – and final – part of Sarah P’s series on Narcissistic Personality Disorder (NPD) & narcissism and infidelity.

 But when an individual cannot securely attached, wires get crossed and relationships become very confusing.

-How does this relate to infidelity?
+Narcissism and Infidelity – How does all of this relate to infidelity?

 I believe that the attachment patterns that people develop in the first few years of life can indirectly effect a predisposition to having an affair.